-In this course with Rabbi Dr Stuart Fischman we will explore the issue of how Jewish law views the use of electricity on shabbat in the age of modernity.
-We will look at some of the earlier sources on halacha and electricity, such as the Chazon Ish zt”l and Rav Shlomo Zalman Auerbach zt”l, as well as other more current poskim including Rav Asher Weiss and Rav Nachum Rabinowitz of Ma’aleh Adumim.
+Rabbi Dr. Stuart Fischman will explore the issue of how Jewish law views the use of electricity on shabbat in the age of modernity.
+Together you will look at some of the earlier sources on halacha and electricity, such as the Chazon Ish zt”l and Rav Shlomo Zalman Auerbach zt”l, as well as other more current poskim including Rav Asher Weiss and Rav Nachum Rabinowitz of Ma’aleh Adumim.

 Halachot of Electricity on Shabbat: Lesson 1